 Generic or awkward compliments such as "I'm really impressed by how Acme Solutions Inc. is simplifying chatbot creation for businesses, converting leads into customers," can feel insincere, making your interaction impersonal and potentially raising suspicion about your intentions.

-The Remedy: Be specific, relevant, and succinct when complimenting.
+The solution: Be specific, relevant, and succinct when complimenting.
 Tailoring your praise to the recipient's business achievements not only resonates more but also conveys your sincerity and understanding of their work.

 Perfecting the Balance: Striking the Right Tone